spacer

 It means "Let's go" and is a common idiomatic phrase in Spanish.
 Dora is bilingual, and she demonstrates that speaking Spanish is not only a valuable tool, but also a source of pride.
 Together you and your child can learn some basic Spanish!
 Check out the Dora Playtime site.

-Avatar the Last Airbender Bratz Ben 10 Dora the Explorer Go Diego Go!
-Scooby-Doo Pokemon
+Batman Avatar the Last Airbender Bratz Ben 10 Dora the Explorer Go Diego Go!
+Phineas and Ferb Scooby-Doo Pokemon

-© 2010 Dora the Explorer website design created by Cartoon Watcher, All Rights Reserved.
+© Cartoon Watcher .com All Rights Reserved.
+Dora the Explorer website design created by Cartoon Watcher.

 "Dora the Explorer website" by no means tries to pass itself off as the official Dora the Explorer website.